Lisn-Rocks/lisn-server/README.md

-If you need the entries that were previously entered in the database, make sure to retreive the `db_data` volume created by your docker upon execution and mount it accordingly in `docker-compose.yaml`.
+If you need the entries that were previously entered in the database, make sure to retreive the `db_data` volume created by your docker upon execution and mount it accordingly in `docker-compose.yaml` upon migration.

+## Known Bugs and TODO's

+- [ ] Log file is not actually created
+- [ ] Make a defer function that will display the log upon finishing the execution
+- [ ] Improve the server structure
+- [ ] Find another way for user to change the hash and salt

 ## Contribute